Tomires/thesis/battle.md

 #### Kana Parser

 Works in conjunction with Battle GUI to translate latin characters written by the player into hiragana.
-The parser adheres to rules defined by Hepburn romanization system, the most widely used transcription method. **More complex cases, such as insertion of sokuon characters are dealt with in the same fashion as Microsoft Input Method Editor for Japanese.**
+The parser adheres to rules defined by Hepburn romanization system, the most widely used transcription method.
+The solution for more complex cases, such as the insertion of sokuon characters is inspired by the behaviour of Microsoft Input Method Editor for Japanese.

 **ADD STATE AUTOMATA?**